 - Typically about six laser sessions are given over a period of a year.

-- Laser works best when used at a young age and when the port-wine stain is pale pink rather than deep purple.
+- Laser therapies work best when used at a young age and when the port-wine stain is pale pink rather than deep purple.

 - About three quarters of children have a good response to laser treatment, with the port-wine stain getting much paler.